truemagic-coder/solana-agent-kit/README.md

 * Privy Ultra - Swap tokens using Jupiter Ultra with Privy delegated wallets
 * Privy Trigger - Create and manage limit orders with Privy delegated wallets
 * Privy Recurring - Create and manage DCA orders with Privy delegated wallets
-* Privy DFlow Swap - Fast token swaps using DFlow API with Privy delegated wallets and platform fees
+* Privy DFlow Swap - Fast token swaps using DFlow API with Privy delegated wallets
 * Privy Wallet Address - Get the wallet address of a Privy delegated wallet
 * Privy Create User - Create a new Privy user with a linked Telegram account (for bot-first flows)
 * Privy Create Wallet - Create a Solana wallet for a Privy user with optional bot delegation